 Make Sure the Drafting and Design Program Is Recognized

-Lastly, make sure the drafting and design program is recognized by area business and industry as an excellent one.
+Lastly, make sure the drafting and design program is recognized by area businesses and industries as an excellent one.
 A college that fits this requirement is ITI Technical College in Baton Rouge, Louisiana.
 Our Associate of Occupational Studies (AOS) Program in Drafting and Design Technology is professionally organized to help graduates find entry-level jobs.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: https://www.iticollege.edu/disclosures